rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

         log.debug "switch turned on!"
     }

-The handler method must accept an event parameter.
+The handler method must accept an Event parameter.

 Refer to the :ref:`event_ref` API documentation for more information about the Event object.

-You can find the possible events to subscribe to by referring to the Attributes column for a capability in the :ref:`capabilities_taxonomy`.
+You can find the possible Events to subscribe to by referring to the Attributes column for a capability in the :ref:`capabilities_taxonomy`.
 The general form we use is "<attributeName>.<attributeValue>".
 If the attribute does not have any possible values (for example, "battery"), you would just use the attribute name.